Bukola-Testimony/AltSchool-Cloud-Exercises-Third-Semester/Exercise-1/README.md

 - Navigate to the Cloudfront service in your AWS account and click on the "Create Distribution" button.

-- Select the "Web" delivery method and click on the "Get started" button.

 - In the Origin settings, select the S3 bucket you created in the previous steps as the origin domain name.

+- In the "Origin access" settings, select "Legacy access identities" (This will Use a CloudFront origin access identity (OAI) to access the S3 bucket)

+- From the dropdown, under "Origin access identity" settings, click on "Create new OAI" Here, your s3 bucket name is automatically generated in the box.
+Click on "create"

+-  Next, under bucket policy, select "Yes, update the bucket policy"

-- In the Default Cache Behavior settings, select the "Redirect HTTP to HTTPS" option.
+- In the Default Cache Behavior settings under "Viewer settings, select the "Redirect HTTP to HTTPS" option.

+- Scroll down to "Settings" and  under the "Default root object" type in the root document for web in s3 bucket e.g index.html

-- In the Distribution settings, enter a unique Cloudfront URL for your website and click on the "Create Distribution" button.
+- Scroll to the end and click on the "Create Distribution" button.

 - Wait for the Cloudfront distribution to be created and enabled.